astral-sh/ty/docs/reference/env.md

 ## `TY_MEMORY_REPORT`

-If set to `"full"` will generate and print a memory usage report to the CLI after a `ty check` run.
+If set to `"full"`, ty will generate and output a detailed memory usage report after a `ty check` run.

-If set to `"short"` will only print total number of memory usage.
+If set to `"short"`, ty will only print total memory usage numbers.

 ## Externally defined variables